1And it came to pass after the death of Moses the servant of Yahweh, that Yahweh spoke to Joshua the son of Nun, Moses’ assistant, saying,

 5The rest of the children of Kohath had ten cities by lot out of the families of the tribe of Ephraim, out of the tribe of Dan and out of the half-tribe of Manasseh.

 9They gave out of the tribe of the children of Judah and out of the tribe of the children of Simeon these cities that he called by name;

-10and they were for the children of Aaron, of the families of the Kohathites who were of the children of Levi, for theirs was the first lot.
+10and they were for the descendants of Aaron, of the families of the Kohathites who were of the children of Levi, for theirs was the first lot.

-11They gave them Kiriath-arba, named after the father of Anak (which is Hebron) in the hill country of Judah, with its pasturelands around it.
+11They gave them Kiriath-arba, (Arba was the father of Anak), which is Hebron, in the hill country of Judah, along with its pasturelands around it.

 12But they gave the fields of the city and its villages to Caleb the son of Jephunneh for his possession.

 13To the children of Aaron the priest they gave: Hebron with its pasturelands, the city of refuge for the killer; Libnah with its surrounding pasturelands,